 Congruent with what I know about the being in question?

 Extraordinary?
-Is this something that is outside of the mundane a
+Is this something that is outside of the mundane and every day?

 This isn’t by any means a foolproof test, but it is a good place to start when it comes to making a critical examination of an experience.
 If you are still confused, concerned, or otherwise feel unsettled, talk it over with a trusted friend.
 I would advise you not to share it with anyone you don’t know well, because I find it lessens the impact if it really is some sort of divine experience.